vrijdag 25 november 2016

 Power

 At first I did not realized why Lex designed the attenuator for 20 W. Like many HAMs I thought, that 20 W is QRO.
 But please notice that 20 W is the Maximum power.
 The chosen maximum power of 20 watts for the attenuator is an excellent choice.
 The attenuator can easily handle a power of 5 watts, without getting hot.
+The nominal power of the attenuator is 5 Watt.

 This was an eye-opener for me. hi.